reynaldot/flot.tooltip/README.md

 -   `shifts` : shift tooltip position regarding mouse pointer for `x` and `y`, negative values are ok
 -   `defaultTheme` : plugin have default theme build-in but here you can switch it off and adjust look of tip styling `#flotTip` in your CSS
 -   `onHover` : callback that allows you i.e. change color of the border of the tooltip according to the currently hovered serie
+-   `fixed` : set to true for fixing the position of tooltip to that of the hovered item.

 Depreciated in v0.5:
 -   `dateFormat`